![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 vanquish."
 Rolland

 had already published a biography on Beethoven in 1903.
-Although this
+Although he

-Strauss Rolland stated that "there is too much music in Germany.
-This
+Mahler and Strauss, Rolland stated in an essay that "there is too much music in Germany.

 is not a paradox.
 There is no worse misfortune for art than a